amyahya/plus1/readme.txt

 - If you haven't had Fb Page, & Fb App for it, create it.
 Check out this tutorial if u don't know what i mean : http://www.hyperarts.com/blog/adding-iframe-application-to-facebook-fan-page/

-- Take not on your Fb App Credentials (app id, app secret, api key ).
+- Take note on your Fb App Credentials (app id, app secret, api key ).
 And fill it on the appropriate field on your page.

 - good luck -